Brulans4/8bits-cpu/README.md

-Sure, here's a sample README for your project:

----

-# Simple 8-bit CPU Emulator
+# 8-bit CPU Emulator

-This project implements a simple 8-bit CPU emulator in C. The emulator is capable of compiling and executing programs written in a custom assembly-like language, as well as displaying output on a simulated screen.
+This project implements a 8-bit CPU emulator in C. The emulator is capable of compiling and executing programs written in a custom assembly-like language, as well as displaying output on a simulated screen.

 ## Features